 My stomach always lurched at the first incision.
 Sometimes I wondered if I was really a full-blooded Cresta.
 I gripped the edge of the steel table with one tentacle, passed the knife to my father with another, and wiped my face with a third.

-“One has to pass fifth century mark to be assigned to the Eldar circle, but since advancements in health and fitness has increased our life span, nearly every Cresta has a good chance of becoming Elder, at least for a time… Dark waters!
+“One has to pass fifth-century mark to be assigned to the Eldar circle, but since advancements in health and fitness have increased our lifespan, nearly every Cresta has a good chance of becoming Elder, at least for a time— Dark waters!
 I don’t think he died naturally.
 Look at that green gelatinous mass.”

 “What does it mean, Taugron?”

 “It means that we have a traitor among us.
 Don’t look so surprised.
 Crestas are devoted to science—not to each other.”